EirEoin/Battleship/README.md

 Board Battleship is a python terminal game, which runs the Code Institute mock terminal on Heroku.

-The User can try beat the Computer by finding all of the battleships co-ordinates in a limited amount of guesses!
+The User can try beat the Computer by finding all of the battleships co-ordinates before the computer find your battleship co-ordinates.
 One battleship occupies one square on the board.

 ## How to play

 Board Battleships is based on the classic Battleships game .
-In this game the player starts the game and the computers battleship co-ordinates are randomly generated. '-' marks guessed and missed co-ordinates and 'X' marks hit battleships.
+In this game the player starts the game and the computers battleship co-ordinates are randomly generated for the computer board and the player board. '-' marks guessed and missed co-ordinates, # marks battleships and 'X' marks hit battleships.
-The winner is either The Player after guessing all of the battleship co-ordinates, or the computer when the `player fails to do so.
+The winner is whoever sinks the opponents battleships first.

 ## Existing Features